Dye i4 Airsoft – Is It Worth It?

 Is this the best full-face airsoft mask?
 The Dye i4

 Fed up with your masks fogging up?
 Same with me.
-I started off using full seal goggles with a additional mesh mask to cover the lower half of my face, but this caused a hell of a lot of problems for me during games.
+I started off using full seal goggles with an additional mesh mask to cover the lower half of my face, but this caused a hell of a lot of problems for me during games.
 The mesh mask although roomy, would still force moisture/condensation upwards into my goggles, fogging them up to the point I couldn’t see.
 I usually play at a local CQB site in the dark so this was incredibly annoying.
 The old soap trick wouldn’t even work, as they would eventually fog up, and the soap would make it even worse.
 This was such a problem I would have to go into the safe room every 10 minutes or so just because I couldn’t see out of my eye pro.
 It got to the point where I couldn’t play.
 The combination of separate face protection was incredibly uncomfortable too, as I’d have to re-adjust the 3-4 straps across my head every few minutes.

 So I finally decided to look at the Dye mask for my airsoft mask.
-Specifically the Dye i4 as it had some colour ways with reflective visors, which looked pretty cool.
+Specifically, the Dye i4 as it had some colourways with reflective visors, which looked pretty cool.
 The i4 has vertical vents to let moisture out whilst still having a full wraparound design.
 The i4 has a chin strap too which is really good for holding onto your head when your running or rolling, it’s so much better than the cheaper ones because they end up rolling up on your face and they get loose.
 The way the strap tightens on your head is more comfortable than any other airsoft mask I’ve ever used.

-The thermal lens has a special coating that stops the visor from fogging up, this was such a good option on the mask because I played a solid 7 hours and I never had any fogging problems with the i4, I would never of been able to do that with my old goggles.
+The thermal lens has a special coating that stops the visor from fogging up, this was such a good option on the mask because I played a solid 7 hours and I never had any fogging problems with the i4, I would never have been able to do that with my old goggles.

-The i4 has a inbuilt polycarbonate lens too, rather than having a large screen of metal mesh, the polycarbonate comes in one sheet meaning you get a nice unobstructed view and it’s perfectly clear, the first time I had the mask on I could only notice the slight tint from the reflective coating, but the actual clarity was amazing.
+The i4 has an inbuilt polycarbonate lens too, rather than having a large screen of metal mesh, the polycarbonate comes in one sheet meaning you get a nice unobstructed view and it’s perfectly clear, the first time I had the mask on I could only notice the slight tint from the reflective coating, but the actual clarity was amazing.
 You usually end up with some distortion from cheaper masks but the i4 was incredibly clear.
 The polycarbonate is incredibly strong too, the actually mask is ASTM certified, meaning it’s gone through loads of national safety tests to make sure it’s actually a valid mask for ballistic sports.
 The mask is designed for paintball but it’s perfect for airsoft too.
 The foam lining around the mask makes it so comfortable, and as I said, I had it on for a good 7 hours and it really had no pinch points on my head.

 I ended up going for the black/thermal gold one as the gold reflective lens looked really nice.
 The dye range of masks all comes in great colours, with different lenses to mix it up.
-They have clear lenses too but the reflective lenses are awesome, especially when you’re in a game, there a definite cool factor when your wearing mirrored lenses.
+They have clear lenses too but the reflective lenses are awesome, especially when you’re in a game, there a definite cool factor when you’re wearing mirrored lenses.

 Black / Thermal Gold